carljparker/tab-bar-controller-uw-ios-hw2/readme.md

 chosen using an extension method to UIColor that was provided with the homework assignment.

-I implemented the random color support quickly on the day the assignment was do.
-I did not provide functionality to count the number of times a random color has been presented--although the project does demonstrate how to do this for the pre-set colors.
-My primary goal with implement random color support was to demonstrate that I could leverage the extension method provided.
+I implemented the random color support quickly on the day the assignment was due.
+I did not provide functionality to count the number of times the random color has been presented--although the project does demonstrate how to do this for the pre-set colors.
+My primary goal with implementing random color support was to demonstrate that I could leverage the extension method provided.

 *** END ***